Manaslu Circuit Packing List: Honest Day-By-Day Tips on What to Wear and Pack

 - Headphones/earphones

-- eReader (books are a little heavy!)
+- E-book reader (books are a little heavy!)

 4. Shoes

-- Hiking boots with ankle protection (Gore-Tex)
+- Hiking boots with ankle support (Gore-Tex)

 - Trainers/sneakers (lightweight Gore-Tex)

+- Break in your hiking boots before your trek and bring a backup pair of trainers/sneakers (also with Gore-Tex).
 I had a problem with my hiking boots and ended up wearing my Gore-Tex trainers for 9 of the 11 days.
+I don’t recommend it.

 5. Clothes